eye-division/madiacharya/_installations/i-will-go-wherever-you-take-me.md

 ---
 title: I will go wherever you take me
 description_markdown: >-
-  'I will go where ever you take me',
+  'I will go where ever you take me', at &nbsp;hARTslane Gallery, 2019

   Found wood, muslin, raw silk, Bengali text